signs you should not break up

 Plus, the fact that you’re here reading this article indicates that there’s an annoying voice in your head that’s not necessarily okay with calling it quits.
-To help that voice grow, here are 13 compelling signs why you should not head towards the divorce courts at the first sign of trouble:
+To help that voice grow, here are 18 surefire signs you can’t ignore that tell you not to pack your bags and leave at the first sign of trouble:

 1. You still feel about them

-Relationship coach Susan Winter asks a simple question: How do you feel?
 “The burden is on you.
 Do you have enough distance from the pain that you see them differently?
 If you do not, don’t go that route.
-If you do, give it a second chance,” she says.
+If you do, give it a second chance.” – Susan Winter, Relationship coach.

-Of course, there will always be some caution on your part, but trust your feelings.
-Are you getting a better and deeper version of them after your interaction with them?
-If yes, drop the idea of a breakup, at least for the present.
+Of course, there will be inhibitions about trusting someone after they hurt you but if you are not sure about breaking up, follow your guts.
+Did you discover a better and deeper version of them after your interaction with them?
+If yes, drop the idea of a breakup, at least for now.
 The future will unfold itself anyway.

 3. A pause gives you a new reality

-Susan’s relationship with Brad started off with the regular infatuation, the kind that makes two people ignore every fault the other may have.
-As time went by, however, they realized that their different worldviews had made it difficult to have a conversation without it turning into an argument.
+Susan’s relationship with Brad started off with good old infatuation, the kind that makes two people ignore every fault the other may have.
+As time went by, however, they realized that their different worldviews made it difficult for them to have a conversation without it turning into an argument.

 5. When should you not break up?
 When you’re overthinking your worries

-Say your partner has driven you up the wall and you want to split up.
-The next day, they make up after your fight by doing something that melts your heart and you are not angry anymore.
-If your reactions are more impulsive than well thought out, they are signs you will regret breaking up.
+Even the best of us fall into this trap of confusion sometimes.
+Say your partner has driven you up the wall and now you want to split up.
+The next day, they make up for the fight by doing something that melts your heart like the April snow.
+Naturally, you can’t help but wonder what would have happened if you slammed the door in their face the previous day.

 Related Reading: 15 Simple Signs Your Ex-Boyfriend Wants You Back